 Dr. Bisignano also offers marriage intensives.
 This type of therapy involves meeting with Dr. Bisignano for 3 consecutive days for 5 hours per day.
 This is a concentrated period of time where you focus on your marriage issues.
 This is ideal for clients who want to get a jumpstart on their marriage challenges or issues.
 It is equivalent to about 5 months of marriage therapy.
 For more information, please see Intensive Couples Therapy.
 If you are flying in from outside of the area and are interested in finding places to stay during your visit, please see the Client Resources for more information.

 Dr. Bisignano’s approach to marriage therapy is informed by Attachment Theory, Interpersonal Neuropsychology, Emotion Focused Therapy, and forty years of scientific research conducted by John Gottman, Ph.D., the country’s foremost relationship expert.
-Dr. Bisignano has completed level I, level II and level III training in Gottman Method Couples Therapy.
-She has completed and been certified in the Gottman Method for Treating Affairs and Trauma.Ph.
+Dr. Bisignano is certified in the Gottman Method for Couples Therapy.
+She has also completed training in the Gottman Method for Treating Affairs and Trauma.Ph.
 (424) 206-9055Book Online • • •